RapidField/solid-instruments/doc/namespaces/RapidField.SolidInstruments.Command.Cli.Extensions.md

 Copyright (c) RapidField LLC.
 Licensed under the MIT License.
 See LICENSE.txt in the project root for license information.
 -->

-Defines a command line application development pattern using the command and mediator patterns.
+Exposes extensions that support command line application development.

 <br />